nightmaregaurav/XFreeRDP-GUI/README.md

 ### Step 3: Clone this repository `https://github.com/nightmaregaurav/XFreeRDP-GUI`
 ### Step 4: Run `chmod +x install.sh`
 ### Step 5: Run `sudo ./install.sh`
-### Step 6: Run `xfreerdp-gui` from your terminal or run it from your application menu
+### Step 6: Run `xfreerdp-gui` from your terminal or run it from your application menu (Note: while using application menu, you may need to right-click to access different options)

 ## Uninstall
 ### Step 1: Clone this repository `https://github.com/nightmaregaurav/XFreeRDP-GUI`